-Profitable and Eco-friendly Bio conversion of "White Button Mushroom" (Agaricus bisporus)
+Profitable Eco-friendly Bio conversion of "White Button Mushroom" (Agaricus bisporus)

-Rakshita Pathak, Namita Joshi and R.R.
-Dwivedi
+Rakshita Pathak^{1,} Namita Joshi2 and R.R.
+Dwivedi3

-- 1. G B Pant Institute of Himalayan Environment and Development, Kosi- Katarmal- Almora-263643 UK, India 2.
-Kanya Gurukul Mahavidyalaya, Haridwar- 249407 UK, India - 3.
-G. B. Pant University of Agriculture and Technology, Pant Nagar- 263145 UK, India rakshpthk@gmail.com economic status of our country.
+G B Pant Institute of Himalayan Environment and Development, Kosi- Katarmal- Almora-263643 UK, India Kanya Gurukul Mahavidyalaya, Haridwar- 249407 UK, India G. B. Pant University of Agriculture and Technology, Pant Nagar- 263145 UK, India rakshpthk@gmail.com

+Abstract: The large scale production of mushrooms has opened up new vistas of export earnings to improve the economic status of our country.
 With the view point of profitable eco-friendly bioconversion of Agaricus bisporus (Lange) Imbach, the study conducted upon the morphological features of fruit bodies of different strains, the yield of different strains, growth rate of different strains in compost and casing soil of A. bisporus in which, strain P1 and NCS 5 were found superior over the other strains.
 The yield of strains varied from 11.0 kg to 13.75 kg per quintal compost.
 The strains NCS 5 (13.75 kg) and P1 (13.10 kg) were statistically at par over the check.
 [Nature and Science.
-2009; 7(8):26-35].
+2009;7(8):26-35].
 (ISSN 1545-0740).